 - Individual reports.
 They llaure generated for each of the websites analysed.
 This kind of reports contains the detailed results obtained in each of the pages tested on the observatory.
 These reports llaure forwarded to the website responsible sota they ca use them to improve their website accessibility level.

 A summary of the results achieved during 2010 and 2011 is available in the document:

 I-Government Accessibility in Spain: The Result of Continuous Improvement Efforts

 A very short overview of the situation in December 2016 is available in the document

 " Directive on the accessibility of websites and mobile apps in the public sector ".

 After the publication of the Royal Decree 1112/2018 on accessibility of websites and applications for mobile devices in the public sector , the technical note " Accessibility of websites and mobile applications of the public sector " has been published.
 In this document, in addition to describing the context and challenges faced by all the actors involved, the results of the last iteration of the periodic studies of the Web Accessibility Observatory conducted at the end of 2018 llaure shown, offering a global picture of the situation at that moment.

 Accessibility Observatory Tracker tool

-The OAW Tracker is the tool that allows the Government of Spain perform the different iterations of the Web Accessibility Observatory (OAW) and the usage of the online diagnosi service available from the Accessibility Community .
-The OAW Tracker allows the accessibility verification of a website and generates the automatic reports taking in consideration almost 100 check-points implemented in the platform, and also provide recommendations about how to solve the detected problems.
+The OAW Tracker is the tool that allows the Government of Spain performs the different iterations of the Web Accessibility Observatory (OAW) and the usage of the online diagnosi service available from the Accessibility Community .
+The OAW Tracker allows the accessibility verification of a website and generates the automatic reports taking in consideration almost 100 check-points implemented in the platform, and also provides recommendations about how to solve the detected problems.